November 18, 2016

 With three lengths, three weight variants, and two turbodiesel engines in five power ratings, this Vito offers a broad range, with prices starting from around £18,000 (ex VAT) for the entry-level 109 CDI panel van Compact variant.
 In addition to the panel van range, there’s Vito crew van variant that combines the advantages of a panel van with those of a crewbus.
 For even more focus on passenger carrying, a further Tourer model is available in two versions – Vito Tourer PRO and Vito Tourer SELECT, which come with eight seats (including driver) as standard and the potential to optionally specify nine seats in total.
 Safety Standard features inside include cruise Control with a Speedtronic variable Speed Limiter, a multifunction steering wheel with trip computer, plus the ‘Audio 15’ set-up.
 This system comes with a high-resolution 5.8-inch TFT display, and includes a Bluetoothhands-free system, plus audio streaming, USB and aux-in ports, an iPodinterface and an SD memory card slot.
 Standard safety equipment includes Adaptive ESP, Adaptive Brake Lights, Attention Assist, Crosswind Assist, driver and co-driver airbags, Hill-Start Assist, reflection-style headlights with daytime running lights, Rescue Assist QR codes, plus a Tyre Pressure Monitoring System.
 Thorax and window airbags are standard for the Vito Tourer PRO and SELECT, and optional on the panel and crew van.

-The biggest compliment I could pay the revised Vito would be to suggest it to be the least van-like van I’ve driven to date.
-Transit-class designs don’t usually also have to function as luxury, up-market people carriers as this one does and the difference in build excellence is obvious as soon as you take a seat inside.
+The biggest compliment I could pay the revised Mercedes Vito would be to suggest it to be the least van-like van I’ve driven to date.
+Ford Transit -class designs don’t usually also have to function as luxury, up-market people carriers as this one does and the difference in build excellence is obvious as soon as you take a seat inside.
 But nice though it is to have a quality feeling behind the wheel of one of your company’s LCVs, that doesn’t pay the business bills.
-So Mercedes has looked at the best that its competitors can offer and borrowed high technology from its luxury car line-up in order to match them.
+So Mercedes vans have looked at the best that its competitors can offer and borrowed high technology from its luxury car line-up in order to match them.
 The result is a benchmark among vans that you can buy with head as well as heart and one that can carry heavier loads with more speed, less noise, greater comfort, sharper handling, reduced fuel consumption and cleaner emissions.
-Medium range Transit-class customers will always have cheaper options of course.
+Medium range Ford Transit -class customers will always have cheaper options of course.
 Nearly all though, are lacking this van’s one most crucial ingredient: Star Quality.